2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/razor/code-behind.md

 # Razor Templates - Code-Behind

+> [!WARNING]
+> The code-behind feature has been deprecated but will continue to work for older code.
+> So it will only work if you inherit from `ToSic.Sxc.Dnn.RazorComponent`.
+>
+> If you use any of the newer v12 or v14 base classes,
+> you should either use [shared C#](https://2sxc.org/dnn-tutorials/en/razor/reuse310/page)
+> or partial views using `@Html.Partial("_something.cshtml")`.

 2sxc 11 introduces a new way to split out most of the C# code from the main template Razor file.
 We call this code-behind.
 Best watch the video to get the idea.

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/wIa23gy26js" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>